jsfehler/stere/docs/field.rst

 Fields
 ------

-Fields represent individual objects on a web page.
+The Field objects represent individual elements on a web page.
-They model general behaviours, not specific HTML elements.
+Conceptually, they represent general behaviours, not specific HTML elements.

-The following Fields are available:
+The following Fields are available by default:

 - Button: Clickable object.
 - Dropdown: Object with a dropdown menu.